Nick Kroll: Film

 Kroll starred in A Good Old Fashioned Orgy and had supporting roles in comedy films such as Sing, Dinner for Schmucks, Date Night, Get Him to the Greek, Adventures of Power, and I Love You Man.

 In 2016, Kroll's first villain role was a vaginal douche in the adult animated film Sausage Party.
 Originally, he played Douche's voice in a British accent, but the team wanted to make a Pixar-like film instead of a Disney Renaissance-like film.

 In 2017, Kroll then had a second villain voice role as a villainous mad scientist Professor Poopypants in the DreamWorks animated superhero film Captain Underpants: The First Epic Movie.
 Although many critics only either mentioned his character in passing, some pointing out his similarities with Albert Einstein, or his "committed" performance, Matt Zoller Seitz took particular note of his performance, praising it as "irrepressibly silly" with "an orange juice spit-take voice".
 Seitz further stated that "[t]he way Kroll savors every syllable of his alternately peevish, self-pitying and nonsensical dialogue—aided mightily by the animators, who've given the character a fireplug body and a waddling walk—transforms the ridiculous into the sublime."
 In recent years, Kroll has taken several non-comedic acting roles, such as that of Bernie Cohen in Loving and Rafi Eitan in Operation Finale, both historical drama films.

 Book

 In 2005, Kroll published a book, Bar Mitzvah Disco, cowritten with Jules Shell and Roger Bennett.

 Personal life

 In May 2013, Kroll began dating comedian and actress Amy Poehler.
 They ended their relationship in 2015.

 Kroll met landscape artist Lily Kwong in 2018.
 They married in November 2020 and their son was born in January 2021.
 In November 2023, they announced the birth of their daughter.

-Kroll's brother-in-law is journalist Roger Bennett.
+Kroll's brother-in-law is journalist Roger Bennett, who is married to Kroll's sister Vanessa.
 Through his wife, his cousin-in-law is fashion designer Joseph Altuzarra.

 Before the 2020 United States elections, Kroll and other celebrities participated in the #IDCheck Challenge from VoteRiders to raise awareness about what identification voters need to cast a ballot in the election.